HM galley Comet (1777): Capture

 On 22 December 1777 HMS Daphne captured the snow Comet, of 16 guns, off Grand Camanes without firing a shot.
 The mention in the London Gazette of Comet's capture describes her as being on a cruise from South Carolina, armed for war, and under the command of James Pyne.
 It also gives her ownership as "Congress".
 Daphne sent Comet into New York.
 Another report refers to Comet as a privateer, of 18 guns and 84 or 87 men, and states that Daphne captured her off the Isle of Pines.

 Daphne landed her prisoners at Pensacola, where a handful escaped.
 Daphne and Comet, with a prize crew of 35 men, then cruised off the Charlestown bar.

 Comet, under the command of Lieutenant Thomas Drury, arrived at New York on 7 March 1778.
+William Peacock was appointed to command in mid-March.

 Royal Navy

 The Royal Navy took Comet into service.
 At some point the Navy had Comet cut down to a galley.
-HMS Fowey then towed her to Savannah, Georgia to operate from there.
+HMS Fowey then towed her to Savannah, Georgia, to operate from there.

 On 16 April 1779, the armed sloop HMS Greenwich, Comet, and two other galleys, Thunder and Hornet, captured the two Georgia navy galleys – Lee and Congress – near Yamasee Bluff on the Savannah River.
 Congress was armed with one 18-pounder and one 12-pounder gun in her prow, and two 6-pounder and two 9-pounder guns in her wales.
 She had 100 men aboard including South Carolinian troops.
 Congress became HM galley Scourge, under Lieutenant George Prince.
 Lee was armed with one 12 and one 9-pounder gun in her prow, and two 4-pounder and two 1-pounder guns in her wales.
 She had 130 French men aboard.
 Lee became HM galley Vindictive, under the command of Mr. Edward Ellis Watmough.

 Comet and the galley Snake may have been at Wappoo, where they protected Lt.
 Col. John Maitland's retreat, enabling him to reach Savannah with his troops just in time to reinforce it before the commencement of the Franco-American Siege of Savannah.

 To protect Savannah, the Royal Navy contributed two over-age frigates: Fowey and HMS Rose.
 They landed their guns and most of their men to reinforce the land forces.
 In addition, the British also deployed the armed brig Keppel and the armed ship Germaine, the latter from the East Florida navy.
 There were two galleys, Comet and Thunder, the latter too from East Florida.
 Lastly, the British armed two merchant vessels, Savannah, and Venus.

 On 19 September, as Charles-Marie de Trolong du Rumain moved his squadron up the river, he exchanged fire with Comet, Thunder, Savannah, and Venus.
 Rose was leaking badly so the next day the British scuttled her just below the town to impede the French vessels from progressing further.
 They also burnt Savannah and Venus.
 By scuttling Rose in a narrow part of the channel, the British effectively blocked it.
 Consequently, the French fleet was unable to assist the American assault.